pimterry/js-test-runner/README.md

 Installation:
 -------------

 [Download](https://github.com/pimterry/js-test-runner/downloads) one of the binary packages for the project and install it.
+JS-Test-Runner is currently available in RPM format for
-Js-Test-Runner will be added to your path as `js-test-runner`.
-If none of the platform-specific binaries is appropriate, the jar-with-dependencies binary can be used directly and run as
-`java -jar js-test-runner-0.1-full.jar [arguments]`.
+Redhat-based linux systems, and DEB for Debian-based linux systems.
+After installation, the runner will be added to your path as `js-test-runner`.

+If none of the platform-specific binaries is appropriate, the jar-with-dependencies binary can be downloaded and used directly by running `java -jar js-test-runner-0.2-full.jar [arguments]`.

 Usage:
 ------